anhluufromVietnam/mistral_vietnamese_custom/README.md

 ## ⚠️ Limitations
 - At `ctx=32768`, models with 28+ GPU layers fail due to memory exhaustion (~75MB allocation failure).
 - Increase in GPU layers beyond 28 does not always yield better performance and may reduce VRAM headroom.

+## ✅ Best Performance
+### for 4-bit quantization (q4_1)
+GPU Layers: 32
+Batch: 256 to 1024
+Ctx: 2048 to 32768
+Delivers ~2.0 sec response time on average.

+## ⚠️ Limitations
+At ctx=32768, models with more than 28 GPU layers fail due to memory exhaustion.
+Response times may vary with lower GPU layers, indicating potential trade-offs in performance.

 ## 📌 File Structure
 ```bash